SBNA-Game-Show/Game-Show-Survey/Docs/ERD Rationale.md

 Times Skipped is a field that will be used for analytics, allowing an admin team to see how often a certain questions is skipped.
 Maybe it is not a good question?

 Answers will be an array of answer documents, each with their own unique MongoDB ID, and the answer text.
 When a new answer enters the data base, a new answer document will be created.
 If an answer already exists, the responseCount field will increment by one.
 This functionality allows us to avoid a bloated database while still tracking unique answers and their respective counts.

+**FinalQuestion**

+This collection will be the same as the question collection, but will only include questions being used for the show and the responses that have been deemed correct.
+Score and Rank for each response will be stored in this collection?

 **Users**